finos/symphony-bdk-java/README.md

 ### Exposing new endpoints

-The web support in Symphony Bot application is based on SpringMVC framework.
+The web support in Symphony Bot SDK is based on SpringMVC framework.
 So exposing endpoints for your extension apps requires:

 * Annotating your classes with ```@Controller``` or ```@RestController```
 * Mapping your routes using ```@RequestMapping```, ```@GetMapping```, ```@PostMapping```, etc